MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/avoid-running-as-root-in-containers.md

 ms.service: azure-kubernetes-service
 ms.subservice: common-issues
 ---
-# Security best practices: don't run as root in containers
+# Security best practice: don't run as root in containers

 To improve security, we recommend that you don't run as a root user inside containers that are hosted on Azure Kubernetes Service.
 To run the container as a nonroot user, specify the following `securityContext`settings in the YAML file when you deploy a pod or other Azure Kubernetes resources.